nasaWelder/lunlumo/README.md

 # lunlumo
 A python3 GUI for Monero that will support automated cold transaction signing via QR code streams.
+Since it's python, no need to use compiled code!

 by u/NASA_Welder

 email: nasawelder@protonmail.com

+## Current Features

+* Full Monero GUI for desktop Linux and Raspberry Pi (armv7)
+* Automated Cold signing via QR code steam + webcam between Hot(watch-only wallet) and air-gapped (full wallet) machines
+* Send / Receive normally via daemon connection with Hot full wallet
+* Account Switching
+* Subaddress selection and generation
+* Comes with a Python wallet-cli wrapper library that can be used standalone for your other needs

+## Roadmap

+* Multisig cold-generation and cold-signing
+* Wallet meta-data transfer and backup (saving/transferring address book and subaddress info separately from keys for transfer/backup/merge)
+* Integration with android / iOS apps
+* Bundle all dependencies with source for easier

 ## Dependencies
 lunlumo wraps the monero-wallet-cli.
 You must download the offical binaries from www.getmonero.org.